 Delivering our skills needs will require a clear costed plan and an organisation response, not a local one.
 We need to be brave and allocate appropriate funds to future skills now given the lead time required to develop.
-Initiatives must be properly planned and sustainably resourced as many will require multiyear commitments.
-We need to better understand our recurring commitments to central programmes such as statutory and mandatory training and colleague development as well as those held by directorates to cover existing professional development aligned to iob families.
+Initiatives must be properly planned and be sustainably resourced as many will require multiyear commitments.

+We need to better understand our recurring commitments to central programmes such as statutory and mandatory training and colleague development as well as recurring costs held by directorates to cover existing professional development aligned to job families.

-- Addressing the issue of uncoordinated pockets of development activity - Constructing a strategic and sustainable priority led and affordable skills development programme - Having clarity on recurrent and nonrecurrent needs and budgets - Ensuring equality of access to training and development regardless of location or function - Agreeing the strategic priorities' role in investment decisions.
+- Addressing the issue of uncoordinated pockets of development activity - Constructing a strategic and sustainable priority led and affordable skills development programme. - Having clarity on recurrent and nonrecurrent needs and budgets - Ensuring equality of access to training and development regardless of location or function - Agreeing the strategic priorities' role in investment decisions.

-- Have a sustainable skills development programme prioritised against our strategic goals - Have an agreed approach to funding skills development and secondments on a multi-year basis - Fully embed the role of Head of Job Family - Develop clear plans for addressing scarce and emerging skills including scoping internal development schemes linked to succession plans - Introduce work experience and apprenticeship opportunities across all job families - Make available to employees a clear, sustainable and targeted offering for acquiring, developing and supporting Welsh language skills based on identified service needs and outcomes - Have an agreed approach to education and training at Masterslevel for Public Health Advanced Practitioners, including options for advanced Apprenticeships.
+- Have a sustainable skills development programme prioritised against our strategic goals. - Have an agreed approach to funding skills development and secondments on a multi-year basis - Fully embed the role of Head of Job Family - Develop clear plans for addressing scarce and emerging skills including scoping internal development schemes linked to succession plans - Introduce work experience and apprenticeship opportunities across all job families - Make available to employees a clear, sustainable and targeted offering for acquiring, developing and supporting Welsh language skills based on identified service needs and outcomes - Agreed our approach education and training at Masters-level for Public Health Advanced Practitioners, including options for advanced Apprenticeships.

-- Have worked with HEIW, academic faculties and professional bodies to influence and support commissioning of a modernised registration and education system that meets needs of public health, medical and scientific professions - Have a clear programme of advanced practice covering a wide range of roles - Have experience and apprenticeship opportunities across all job families - Helped build public health into relevant academic course - Have developed a Public Health Academy to build public health capability and capacity for the sector - Have invested in transferable skills see people successfully moving between career pathways - Have strategic partnerships in place, sharing skills, capacity and technology - Be supporting staff growth through accessing innovative and engaging development based on the latest thinking and delivered by a mix of technology and immersive experiences - Have multi-disciplinary development as the norm and established joint and shared learning with our partners - Have created and enabled learning agility by liberating the capacity and expertise of our people to develop others.
+- Have worked with HEIW, academic faculties and partners and professional bodies to influence and support commissioning of a modernised registration and education system that meets needs of public health, medical and scientific professions - An clear programme of advanced practice covering a wide range of roles - Work experience and apprenticeship opportunities across all job families - Worked with academia to build public health into relevant courses - Developed an Public Health Academy to build public health capability and capacity for the sector - Invested in transferable skills and have people successfully moving between career pathways - Strategic partnerships in place for sharing skills, capacity and technology - Ensure staff have clear opportunities for growth and access to innovative and engaging development based on the latest thinking and delivered by a mix of technology and immersive experiences. - Have multi-disciplinary development as the norm and established joint and shared learning with our partners - Have created and enabled learning agility by liberating the capacity and expertise of our people to develop others.

-7 Implementation
+7. Implementation

 Our People Strategy underpins our Long Term Strategy to 2030.
-It will be implemented through a rolling three-year workforce plan which will be integrated with our rolling three-yearly Strategic Plan (Integrated Medium Term Plan), the first of which will be our Strategic Plan and underpinning Workforce Plan for 2020 - 2023.
+It will be implemented through a rolling three-year workforce plan which will be integrated with our rolling three-yearly Strategic Plan (Integrated Medium Term Plan), the first of which will be our Strategic Plan and underpinning Workforce Plan for 2020 -2023